gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

     </div>
     <figcaption>
         <h4>A More Efficient Encoding</h4>
         <p>This is a slight variation on our original encoding.
-We would say this version is more "efficient" because it only needs two spaces to represent our numbers instead of three.</p>
+We would say this version is more “efficient” because it only needs two spaces to represent our numbers instead of three.</p>
     </figcaption>
 </figure>